 Return to the Colosseum at dusk — it’s a completely different experience.
 There is something so beautiful about the lights shining through it at night!

 The types of pasta are endless, but the Cacio e Pepe is a traditional Roman dish.
 It’s simple and tasty — topped with a little cracked pepper and cheese.

 Here’s a hint

-- Since the Vatican City isn’t technically part of Rome, it wasn’t included in this guide.
-But don’t worry, a post on this beautiful place is coming soon, as it is not to be missed!
-The Sistine Chapel will leave you speechless [figuratively and quite literally – the security guards enforce a strict “no talking” policy].
+- Although it’s an independent country, be sure to visit the Vatican City during your time in Rome.
+The Sistine Chapel will leave you speechless (figuratively and quite literally – the security guards enforce a strict “no talking” policy).

-- If you have limited time in Rome, I’d recommend purchasing “skip-the-line” tickets.
-While it’s a bit more expensive, it drastically cuts down the time you
+- If you have limited time in Rome, I recommend purchasing “skip-the-line” tickets to any popular spot.
+While it’s a bit more expensive, it drastically cuts down the time you wait in line.

 Helloooo, Tuscany!
 A 90-minute train ride to Florence, Italy.
 Pick a window seat — you’re in for an amazing ride.

 - A Packing List for Backpacking Europe